impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 		- [2] Nasr, Milad, Shuang Song, Abhradeep Thakurta, Nicolas Papernot, and Nicholas Carlini.
 2021.
 “Adversary Instantiation: Lower Bounds for Differentially Private Machine Learning.” *arXiv:2101.04535 [Cs]*, January 11, 2021. [http://arxiv.org/abs/2101.04535](http://arxiv.org/abs/2101.04535).
 	- 6. The optimization directly targets the LiRA hinge-based statistic.
 Would the optimized canaries remain highly detectable under alternative membership inference attacks (e.g., confidence-, entropy-, or loss-based)?
 Have you evaluated cross-auditor robustness?
 		- #response
-		- The LiRA hinge loss (although poorly named) follows from likelihood tests with a prior assumption of Gaussianity (an assumption that given large sample size, the central limit theorem well supports).
+		- The LiRA hinge loss follows from likelihood tests with a prior assumption of Gaussianity (an assumption that given large sample size, the central limit theorem well supports).
 Neyman-Pearson lemma establishes that thresholding this statistic is the optimal test.
 Given the principled, and optimal derivation of the prior work, we fail to see the need for using other test statistics that are more heuristic and much less adopted.
 		- Can the reviewer kindly let us know, under what conditions they think it makes sense to use the aforementioned confidence-, entorpy-, or loss-based attacks; instead of LiRA?
 	- 7. The transferability of optimized canaries across architectures is one of the key selling points of the paper.
 Can you provide a theoretical or empirical explanation for why canaries optimized on ResNet-9 remain highly detectable on ResNet-50 or WideResNet?
 Is this phenomenon architecture-dependent or data-dependent?
 		- #response